mwhittaker/papers/README.md

 - *user multiprocessing*: Tasks can use a user-level threading library.
 - *multicomputer support*: Mach abstractions can be transparently implemented on distributed hardware.
+- *Continuations*: In a typical operating system, when a thread blocks, all of its registers are stored somewhere before another piece of code starts to run.
+Its stack is also left intact.
+When the blocking thread is resumed, its stored registers are put back in place and the thread starts running again.
+  This can be wasteful if the thread doesn't need all of the registers or its stack.
+In Mach, threads can block with a continuation: an address and a bunch of state.
+This can be more efficient since the thread only saves what it needs to keep executing.

 Many different operating systems can be built on top of Mach.
 It's ideal that applications built for these operating systems can continue to run unmodified